flowmock/flowmock/README.md

 - Visually define mock behavior using a flow-based programming model.
 - Pass-through proxy with logging.
-- Intutitively convert requests in logs into mocks.
+- Intuitively convert requests in logs into mocks.
 - Complex trigger condition for mocks.
 - Templatable response using placeholder variables.
 - Single instance can handle mocking multiple endpoints.